ALGCDG/SimMIPS/README.md

 The program simulates a MIPS 1 device with simple text input ouput.

+To see the full list of implemented instructions, look [here](instructions.md)

 ### Memory Map

 | Memory Regions| Offset     | Length    |  Permission  |